East Sussex funding gap: Have your say on the Mental Health Community Outreach Service

 A Government Budget is planned during the consultation period on 30 October 2024.
 If any Budget announcements affect these proposals, then that will be taken into account during the decision making process next year.

-For frequently asked questions about the consultations click here
+For frequently asked questions about the consultations click here (new question added)

 How much does the Council need to save?